bredelings/BAli-Phy/TODO/dNdSWorkflow.md

 ### 3. Site identity and presentation

 **Choice:** Keep ungapped sequence-character coordinates as the stored identity.
-Let `alignment-draw` rank and filter sites for a selected sequence and show their positions in the displayed alignment.
-For a codon alphabet, show both the reference codon and the amino acid obtained from the configured genetic code.
+Project all observed characters onto a template alignment, choose one representative per nonempty column, and rank the columns by those representatives.
+For a codon alphabet, show both the representative codon and the amino acid obtained from the configured genetic code.

 **Alternatives:**

 * Fixed alignment columns are familiar but cease to identify the same object when alignment is sampled.
+* Restricting reports to one reference sequence gives familiar coordinates but can miss stronger evidence on other characters in the same template column.
 * Consensus-alignment columns are useful presentation coordinates but depend on the consensus construction.
 * A posterior homology-cluster identifier might be more symmetric than a reference sequence, but